sqonk/phext-detach/README.md

 Returns:

 - No Pool Limit / Blocking Mode: An array of all data returned from each task.
-- No Pool Limit / Non-blocking mode: Returns the array of spawned tasks.
+- No Pool Limit / Non-blocking mode: An array of spawned tasks.
 - Pool Limit / Blocking mode: An array of all data returned from each task.
 - Pool Limit / Non-blocking mode: A BufferedChannel that will receive the data returned from each task.
-The channel will automatically close when all items given the map have been processed.
+The channel will automatically close when all items given to the map have been processed.